-- Except for routine payroll and personnel administration documents, an employee shall have the opportunity to review, sign and date any and all material to be included in the file.
+- 59. Except for routine payroll and personnel administration documents, an employee shall have the opportunity to review, sign and date any and all material to be included in the file.
 The employee may also attach a response to such materials within thirty (30) days of receipt.
-Except for routine payroll and personnel administration documents, all material in the file must be signed and dated by the author. - 77.
-Upon request of an employee to the Appointing Officer or designee, material relating to disciplinary actions in the employee's personnel file which have been in the file for more than four (4) years of actual work shall be "sealed" (i.e. shall remain confidential) to the maximum extent legally permissible, provided the employee has no subsequent disciplinary action since the date of such prior action.
-If an employee has a pending disciplinary action, (s)he shall not be permitted to remove or request to seal any material relating to any disciplinary action until that matter has been resolved.
-Performance evaluations are excluded from this provision.
+Except for routine payroll and personnel administration documents, all material in the file must be signed and dated by the author. - Material relating to disciplinary actions in the employee's personnel file which have been in the file for more than three (3) years of actual work shall not be used by the city for any purpose.
+Upon written request of an employee or designee to the Appointing Officer or designee, material relating to disciplinary actions in the employee's personnel file which have been in the file for more than three (3) years of actual work shall be "sealed" (i.e. shall remain confidential) to the maximum extent legally permissible, provided the employee has no subsequent disciplinary action since the date of such prior action.
+If an employee has a pending disciplinary action, the employee shall not be permitted to remove or request to seal any material relating to any disciplinary action until that matter has been resolved, though, this provision shall not interfere with the aforementioned prohibition on the City's use of materials relating to disciplinary actions older than three (3) years for any purpose.
+Nothing in this provision shall be interpreted to prevent the City from complying with a court order or legally issued subpoena.
+Performance evaluations are excluded from this provision. - The above provision shall not apply in the case of employees disciplined due to misappropriation of public funds or property; misuse or destruction of public property; drug addiction or habitual intemperance; mistreatment of persons; immorality; acts which would constitute a felony or misdemeanor involving moral turpitude; acts which present an immediate danger to the public health and safety.
+In such cases, an employee's request for removal may be considered on a case by case basis, depending upon the circumstances, by the Appointing Officer or designee.